Enderols/Hackers__Terminal-Lockdown/README.md

         server.py (Line 6): server = "192.168.178.1" → Match above IP

 3. Client Setup (Player Machines)
+- Make sure you are connected to the server in any way (try pinging the server ip if not running)

-Run the executable:
+- Run the executable:
   HackersTerminalLockdownV1_1.exe

-Choose a username in the pop-up window and conect
+- Choose a username in the pop-up window and connect

-When all clents are conectet press Start on the server!
+- When all clients are conectet press Start on the server!